 A big team of experts for the tiniest patients

-More than 500 professionals from Children’s, Minnesota Neonatal Physicians and Associates in Newborn Medicine make up the neonatology team at Children’s Hospitals and Clinics of Minnesota.
+More than 500 professionals from Children’s, Minnesota Neonatal Physicians and Associates in Newborn Medicine make up the neonatology team at Children’s Minnesota.
 In addition to neonatologists and nurses, the team includes respiratory therapists, social workers, music therapists and more.
 Plus, other specialists including pediatric cardiologists, pediatric surgeons, pediatric ear, nose and throat specialists and more who are available 24/7 at Children’s.
 We believe that a multidisciplinary approach is the best way to address a baby’s complete well-being.

 Get to know some of the compassionate caregivers you may meet during your time at Children’s.